The Devil Wears Prada (film): International

-Most reviews from the international press echoed the domestic response, heaping praise on Streep and the other actors, but calling the whole film "predictable".
+Most reviews from the international press echoed the domestic responses, heaping praise on Streep and the other actors, but similarly, calling the whole film "predictable".
 The Guardian's Peter Bradshaw, who found the film "moderately entertaining," took Blunt to task, calling her a "real disappointment ... strained and awkward".
 In The Independent, Anthony Quinn said Streep "may just have given us a classic here" and concluded that the film as a whole was "as snappy and juicy as fresh bubblegum".

-In most markets the title remained unchanged; either the English was used or a translation into the local language.
-The only exceptions were Chile, Colombia, Ecuador, Mexico and Venezuela, where it was El diablo que viste Prada and El diablo se viste a la moda.
-In Poland, the title was Diabeł ubiera się u Prady which roughly means "The Devil dresses (itself) at Prada" rather than "The Devil Wears Prada".
-In Italian, the title was ″Il diavolo veste Prada" which roughly means "The devil wears Prada".
-In Turkey, the title was "Şeytan Marka Giyer," roughly translated as "The Devil Wears Brand-Names".
-In Romania, the title was "Diavolul se îmbracă de la Prada," which roughly means "The Devil Dresses itself from Prada", the same construction being found in the French title, "Le Diable s'habille en Prada".
-The Japanese version is titled "プラダを着た悪魔", which translates as "The devil wearing Prada".
+In most markets the title remained unchanged; either the English-language logo and name were used, or a translation was made into the local language.
+Exceptions in Latin America were made in Chile, Colombia, Ecuador, Mexico and Venezuela, where it is titled El diablo que viste Prada and El diablo se viste a la moda ("the devil that wears Prada" and "the devil is fashionable", respectively).

+In Polish, the title is Diabeł ubiera się u Prady, which roughly translates to "the devil dresses (itself) at Prada" or "in Prada’s", rather than the literal "the devil wears Prada".

+In Italian, the title is Il diavolo veste Prada, which literally means "the devil wears Prada".

+In Turkish, the title is Şeytan Marka Giyer, roughly translated as "the devil wears brand-names" or "brands".
+In Romanian, the title is Diavolul se îmbracă de la Prada, which roughly means "the devil dresses itself from/of Prada", the same construction being similarly echoed in the French title, Le Diable s'habille en Prada ("the devil dresses in Prada").

+The Japanese version is titled プラダを着た悪魔 which translates to "the devil wearing Prada".